a-sit-plus/signum/docs/docs/supreme.md

 ## Using it in your Projects

 This library was built for [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html).
-Currently, it targets the JVM, Android and iOS.
+Currently, it targets the JVM, Android, and iOS.

 Simply declare the desired dependency to get going: